-The Commission further finds that, among its important qualities, the Cort Theater survives today as one of the historic theaters that symbolize American theater for both New York and the nation; that, built in 1912-13, it is among the oldest theaters surviving in New York City; that it was designed to house the productions of John Cort, a major American producer; that its design by architect Thomas W. Lamb, in an elegant neo-classical style, was based on the Petit Trianon in Versailles, and is an exceptionally handsome design; that its significant architectural features include a three-story marble-faced Corinthian colonnade, a balustraded pediment, and neo-classical detailing; that for over three quarters of a century it has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that its presence helps visually to define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
+The Commission further finds that, among its important qualities, the Cort Theater Interior survives today as one of the historic theater interiors that symbolize American theater for both New York and the nation; that, built in 1912-13, it is among the oldest theaters surviving in New York City; that it was designed for producer John Cort, a major American producer and builder of theaters; that the interior was designed for Cort by Thomas Lamb, New York's most prolific theater architect, and is one of only two legitimate theaters designed by Lamb surviving in the Broadway theater area; that, based on the French architecture at Versailles, the interior is an unusual and special design; that among its significant architectural features are plaster cameos, a mural, and a unique proscenium arch of plasterwork and art glass; that for over three quarters of a century the Cort Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater; and that as such it continues to help define the Broadway theater district. the largest and most famous concentration of legitimate stage theaters in the world.

-Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as a Landmark the Cort Theater, 138-146 West 48th Street, Borough of Manhattan and designates Tax Map Block 1000, Lot 49, Borough of Manhattan, as its Landmark Site.
+Accordingly, pursuant to the provisions of Chapter 21, Section 534, of the Charter of the City of New York and Chapter 8-A of the Administrative Code of the City of New York, the Landmarks Preservation Commission designates as an Interior Landmark the Cort Theater, first floor interior consisting of the lobby, the auditorium, the stage, the staircases leading from the first floor to the first balcony floor; the first balcony floor interior consisting of the first balcony, the upper part of the auditorium; the second balcony floor interior consisting of the second balcony, the upper part of the auditorium and ceiling; and the fixtures and interior components of these spaces, including but not limited to, wall and ceiling surfaces, doors, stair railings and attached decorative elements; 138-146 West 48th Street, Borough of Manhattan, and designates Tax Map Block 1000, Lot 49, Borough of Manhattan, as its Landmark Site.